-Deferred revenue consists of rental deposits received in advance of scheduled events and advances on certain grants.
-Revenue is recognized when the events occur or when the Center has incurred expenditures in compliance with the specific grant requirements.
+Deferred revenue consists of rental deposits received in advance of scheduled events.
+Revenue is recognized when the events occur.

 Sales Tax:

 Certain jurisdictions impose a sales tax on the Center sales to nonexempt customers.
 The Center collects these taxes from customers and remits the entire amount accordingly.
 The Center excludes from revenues and expenses the tax collected and remitted.